openshift/enhancements/enhancements/api-review/custom-tags-aws.md

    Final tag set to AWS resource = `key_infra1 = value1`\
    Event action = No event

-3) User sets user-defined tag to delete which is created using external tools.\
+3) User sets user-defined tag created using external tools to empty string for deleting for AWS resource.\
-   There is no validation check involved for creator of user-defined tag.
-Any user-defined tag added by user in `.spec.platformSpec.aws.resourceTags` is considered for create/update/delete accordingly.
+   There is no validation check involved for creator tool of user-defined tag.
+Any user-defined tag listed by user in `.spec.platformSpec.aws.resourceTags` is considered for create/update/delete accordingly.

 4) Any user-defined tag set using `.spec.platformSpec.aws.resourceTags` in `Infrastructure.config.openshift.io/v1` type has scope limited to cluster-level.